trailjeep/shaarli-favicons/README.md

 # shaarli-favicons
-Adds favicon/filetype icons to links.
+Shaarli plugin to add favicon/filetype icons to links.